 And He also healed our sweet son who has grown more precious with each passing day.

-And after many years of study, he now spends his days teaching and filling this world with incredible music – all to the glory of the God who not only saved Drew that night – but He also saved me then, as well.
+And after many years of study, he now spends his days filling this world with incredible music – all to the glory of the God who not only saved Drew that night – but He also saved me then, as well.

 So, yes … my walk with Jesus began lying in a hospital crib, tangled up in tubes and wires, wrapped around my beautiful baby boy – finally trusting GOD to fix things.

 And He did.
 In HIS way, in HIS time.
 And it was perfect.
 Of course.
 Praise be.